There’s a lot of talk in sales about reaching out to a level of high-ranking/c-level executives — CEOs, CFOs, CIOs — known as the “C-suite.”

 3) Do all your homework.
 Read and Bistriz list four relevant points that executives look for in a successful meeting.
 Of those four, two relate directly to the salesperson’s knowledge: that they “understood my business goals” and “displayed knowledge of my industry.”

 4) Listen, listen, listen.
-Before you can get to C-Suiters, you have to bond with those beneath them—and the best way to do that is to learn by listening.
+Before you can get to c-level decision-makers, you have to bond with those beneath them/lower level—and the best way to do that is to learn by listening.
 “The best consultants listen actively whether or not the answers are what they are looking for,” DiResta says.
 “They ask the right questions.
 One colleague of mine beat out a celebrity for a speaking engagement because of the question he asked.
 The celebrity was selling a keynote.
 My friend sold a solution to the problem.”